-3. Energy Dissipation Model
+3 Energy Dissipation Model

-In this section, we address the problem of modeling the energy dissipation in a sensor node.
-To our knowledge, there is only one work that has addressed this problem [Zhao et al., 2002].
-In this work, two energy dissipation models are proposed.
+In order to build the energy maps, we have to know how is the energy dissipation in the sensor nodes.
+To this end, we use an energy dissipation model that tries to describe the energy drop at each sensor node.
+To our knowledge, there is only one work that has addressed this problem [17].
+In that work, two energy dissipation models are proposed.
 The first one is the uniform dissipation model.
-During a sensing event, each node n in the network has a probability p of initiating a local sensing activity, and every node within a circle of rcentered at n consumes fixed amount of energy e.
-The other one is the hotspot dissipation model.
-In this model, there are h fixed hotspots uniformly distributed randomly on the sensor field.
-Each node n has a probability of p = f(d) to initiate a local sensing activity, and every node within a circle of r centered at n consumes fixed amount of energy e, where f is a density function and $d = min{\forall i}\{|n - h_i|\}$ is the distance from n to nearest hotspot.
-The main drawback of these models is that they do not take into account that the lack of energy of these networks will influence their behaviors.
+During a sensing event, each node n in the network has a probability p of initiating a local sensing activity, and every node within a circle of r centered at n consumes fixed amount of energy e.
+The other one is the hotspot dissipation model, where there are h fixed hotspots uniformly distributed randomly on the sensor field.
+Each node n has a probability of p = f(d) to initiate a local sensing activity, and every node within a circle of r centered at n consumes fixed amount of energy e, where f is a density function and $d = \min{\forall i} \{ |n - h_i| \}$ is the distance from n to the nearest hotspot.
+The main drawback of these models is that they do not take into account the fact that a lack of energy in these networks will influence their behaviors.
 For example, to conserve energy, some sensors have to sleep during some part of the time.
 Other problems include the assumption that all nodes working in a sensing event will consume the same amount of energy and that all events have the same radius of influence.
-In this section, we propose a model that tries to represent more realistically the behavior of a sensor network.
+In this work, we propose a model that tries to represent more realistically the behavior of a sensor network in terms of energy dissipation.
+In the following we describe our energy dissipation model.

 The conservation of energy is the paramount issue to be considered in the design of sensor networks.
 The best way to save energy is to make unused components inactive whenever possible.
-This can be achieved in a framework in which the nodes have various modes of operation with different levels of activation and consequently different levels of energy consumption and, as soon as possible, they have to go to a mode that consumes less energy.
-This approach has received much attention and probably, in all kind of sensor networks, the nodes will have to change between different states of activation.
-Using this idea, we propose a model to describe the behavior of a sensor node and consequently to simulate its energy dissipation.
-In this model, each node has 4 modes of operation: state 1: sensing off and radio off; state 2: sensing on and radio off; state 3: sensing on and radio receiving; state 4: sensing on and radio transmitting.
+This can be achieved in a framework in which the nodes have different modes of operation with different levels of activation and consequently different levels of energy consumption and, as soon as possible, they have to go to a mode that consumes less energy.
+In sensor networks, the nodes will have to change between different states of activation.
+Using this idea, we propose a model to describe the behavior of a sensor node and, consequently, to evaluate and simulate its energy dissipation.
+In this model, each node has four modes of operation: $state\ 1$: sensing off and radio off; $state\ 2$: sensing on and radio off; $state\ 3$: sensing on and radio receiving; $state\ 4$: sensing on and radio transmitting.
+These modes represent the simplicity of the hardware found in sensor nodes.